miketeachestech/example-major-work-school-canteen-ordering-system/documentation/BUSINESS_RULES.md

 ## General Rules

 1. **User Authentication**
-   - All users must log in using their school email and password.
+   - All users must log in using their email and password.
    - Passwords must be at least 8 characters long.
+   - All users cannot modify their own account details once created except to change their password.
-   - Users without an account can register with their school email and password.
+   - Users without an account can register with their email and password.
    - New accounts are automatically assigned the **student** role.
    - Only staff members can upgrade student accounts to staff.